MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ms.prod: "dynamics-nav-2017"
 ---
 # Sample Extension Using Extension Objects
-The extension in this example add new objects and extension objects to extend base application with a rewards feature for customers.
-The sample is includes install and upgrade code in install and upgrade codeunits.
+This sample extension adds new objects and extension objects to the base application for a simple rewards feature for customers.
+The sample includes install and upgrade code.

+To get started, create an AL project in Visual Code.
+Create objects that use the sample code from the sections that follow, and build the extension package.
+Then, you can publish and install the extension on your tenants.

 ## Rewards extension overview
 The extension enables the ability to assign one of three reward levels to customers: Gold, Silver, and Bronze.
-Customers can then receive discounts based on the reward level.
+Each reward level can be assigned a discount percentage.

 For the upgrade scenario, you will change the Bronze level to Aluminum.
-This requires that you modify the install code and the upgrade code.

 ## Reward Table Object
 The following code adds a new table **50100 Reward** for storing the reward levels for customers.
+The table consists of three fields: **Reward ID**, **Description**, and **Discount Percentage**.

 ```
 table 50100 Reward